TeryKing/README-Generate-Terry-Kim/Develop/ExampleREADME/README.md

-  #Project Example by Terry Kim
+  #README Generator Terry Kim

-  Project Example by Terry Kim by TeryKing
+  README Generator Terry Kim by TeryKing

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Description

-It is a project example by Terry Kim
+This application creates a README file for users by using node.
+The prompt will ask specific questions to gain information to create the README file.
+User will use node and it will provide the user with a couple of questions regarding their project which will end up inside their README

 # Table of Contents